learning-software-engineering/learning-software-engineering.github.io/Topics/Professionalism.md

 3. **Avoid biases.**  "Don’t let enthusiasm cloud your judgment!"
 Always ask for a second opinion on your work to ensure it adheres to the ethical principles of software engineering.

 4. **Take accountability for the software.** "As a software engineer, you should aim to advance the integrity and reputation of the profession."
-Take responsibility for detecting and reolving errors in your software.
+Take responsibility for detecting and resolving errors in your software.
 Take both the successes and failures of your software as your own.

 5. **Act as a responsible citizen.** Be a responsible citizen first and a software engineer second.
 Only work on projects which you believe to be safe and ethical.